diana-hep/oamap/README.rst

     obj.children[1].children[0].label, obj.children[1].children[0].children
     # (6.6, [])

-Or if it's easier to see as a tuple:
+Maybe it's easier to read as a tuple, instead of a record:

 .. code-block:: python